-Our graduate students receive exemplary training from local colleges and universities in the prevention, identification, and remediation of communication disorders.
+Our graduate students receive exemplary training from colleges and universities in the prevention, identification, and remediation of communication disorders.
 Graduate students provide speech and language services for individuals of all ages with a variety of communication disorders.
 Services at the Dynamic Therapy Center are provided by graduate students working towards their master’s degree in speech-language pathology under the direct supervision of licensed Speech-Language Pathologists who are certified by the American Speech-Language-Hearing Association (ASHA) and their respective State Licensure Board.

 Dynamic Therapy tutors are experienced in all subject areas for students between grades PK3 and 12th.
-Our tutors help both struggling and gifted students reach their full potential by supplementing the instruction they receive in class and guide them toward study practices and aides that can help them excel.
+Our tutors help both struggling and gifted students reach their full potential by supplementing the instruction they receive in class and guiding them toward study practices and aides that can help them excel.
 We work with individual students one-on-one, though we occasionally organize group activities for students who are studying the same material.
 Our team offers compassionate and motivating assistance to students.

 - Associate degree required

 - Teaching certificate preferred

-- 3+ years’ experience tutoring children and teenagers
+- 3+ years of experience tutoring children and teenagers

 - Ability to pass a background check and drug screening